ssinghal37/sunchips37/README.md

-Hi, I’m @sunchips37
+Hi, I’m Sanchit Singhal!

-I code for fun and am interested in expanding my skillset by creating programs and applications.
-I'm eager to learn more and open to collaborate on projects.
-I can be reached at sanchits2005@gmail.com
+I'm a computational engineering student at UT Austin who loves to code!
+I'm eager to expand my skillset and an open to collaborate on projects.
+I can be reached at sanchit.singhal@utexas.edu

 Current Work/Projects:
-- GUI Implementation
+- Connect4 GUI
-  - C++ using Windows Forms on Visual Studio
-  - Connect4 Application
+- Snake GUI
-- High Power Computing Modeling
-  - Raspberry Pi Cluster Computer
 - Parallel Processing in Python

 <!---
 sunchips37/sunchips37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.